rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 - Hidden directories should be counted
 -------------------------------------------------------------------
 ### <p align=center>`12.
 What’s new`</p>
+Create a script that displays the 10 newest files in the current directory.

+Requirements:

+- One file per line
+- Sorted from the newest to the oldest
 -------------------------------------------------------------------
 ### <p align=center>`13.
 Being unique is better than being perfect`</p>